darktable

 -d {all,act_on,cache,camctl,camsupport,control,demosaic,dev,fswatch,imageio,input,ioporder,lighttable,lua,masks,memory,nan,opencl,params,perf,print,pwstorage,signal,sql,tiling,undo,verbose}

-If -d signal or -d all is specified, specify the signal to debug using this option.
-Specify ALL to debug all signals or specify signal using it’s full name.
-Can be used multiple times.
+to debug all signals or specify signal using it’s full name.
+Can be used multiple times. --d-signal-act <all,raise,connect,disconnect,print-trace>

 --version